allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 ### User Account

-For security and permissions, it’s highly recommended you create a separate user to install under.
+For security and permissions, it’s highly recommended you create a separate user to install auth under.
+Do not log in as this account.

 Ubuntu: